 White Chicken Enchiladas with Creamy Poblano Sauce- an easy, delicious comfort food meal.
 These creamy chicken enchiladas will not disappoint! #whitechickenenchiladas #chickenenchiladas #creamychickenenchiladas #enchiladas #comfortfood

-Sprinkle with cilantro and scallions.
+Sprinkle with cilantro and scallions and serve!

 White Chicken Enchiladas with Creamy Poblano Sauce- an easy, delicious comfort food meal.
 These creamy chicken enchiladas will not disappoint! #whitechickenenchiladas #chickenenchiladas #creamychickenenchiladas #enchiladas #comfortfood

-What to serve with Poblano Enchiladas:
+What to serve with Poblano Enchiladas

 I hope you like these Poblano Enchiladas….it’s an older recipe on the blog, but I’ve fiddled with it over the years and did some updating.
 I think it’s pretty tasty!